Valuable Resources to Help Students with Autism Succeed

-When you’re the head of a class with an autistic student, the job of providing differentiated instruction can be daunting.
-With the number of autistic children on the rise—one in 88 fall somewhere on the autism spectrum, according to a 2012 Centers for Disease Control and Prevention report—regular classroom teachers are more likely to have a student with autism, a disorder which ranges widely in the severity of its effects on development.
+When you’re the head of a class with a student with autism, the job of providing differentiated instruction can be daunting.
+With the number of autistic children on the rise—one in 45 fall somewhere on the autism spectrum, according to a 2015 Centers for Disease Control and Prevention report—regular classroom teachers are more likely to have a student with autism, a disorder which ranges widely in the severity of its effects on development.

-Autistic students generally have an individualized education plan (IEP) or a 504 plan to lay out special accommodations.
-But it’s important to get to know the disorder and understand how modifications to your lessons are key to reaching your autistic students, says Lisa Goring, with Autism Speaks, a national advocacy group.
+Students with autism generally have an individualized education plan (IEP) or a 504 plan to lay out special accommodations.
+But it’s important to get to know the disorder and understand how modifications to your lessons are key to reaching your students, says Lisa Goring, with Autism Speaks, a national advocacy group.

 “It’s about how the child can best communicate,” Goring says.
 “You may need to get in information in a different way.
 For some (autistic) students it may be that what motivates the rest of the class may not be motivating to them.”

-Luckily, there are a number of resources to help teachers meet the unique needs and learning styles of autistic students.
+Luckily, there are a number of resources to help teachers meet the unique needs and learning styles of students with autism.

 The latest resources come in the form of apps.
 Not only does Autism Speaks have its own app for Android and iPhone, their online community compiles a list of their favorite autism apps that help teach social, cognitive and communication skills through behavior modification apps, language flash card apps, art apps and more.
 Try them in your classroom or suggest to parents and caregivers.